 Greymoon Designs is another building firm in SL that combines modern layouts with different materials.
 Creekside, by them, is an example of a log and timber construction (where stone is also present) that follows precepts of a rational design which emphasizes geometric forms and (here they are again) straight lines, fitting what some have called “modern mountain architecture” – a name that indicates how local certain aspects of modernity can become.

 The use of wood and stone in the Creekside house contributes to the integration between the building and the surrounding environment.
 If the construction is placed in a proper sim, its materials will increase the feeling that the house belongs there, adding to other strategies of connection with the external area such as the extensive use of glass.
 And in terms of details, Creekside doesn’t bring a characteristic that may not please everyone in some other houses by Greymoon Designs: sliding doors.
-For it seems that, in the buildings where they are present, they don’t really slide, but shrink in order to open and enlarge again for closing.
+For, in the buildings where they are present, they don’t really slide, but shrink in order to open and enlarge again for closing.
 It doesn’t really compromise the whole quality of the constructions, but some may see it as a problem – nonetheless, again, Creekside has no sliding doors.

 Our next stop in this trip through recent modern and contemporary residences – and it should be stressed that the models examined in this post are all recent – is Barnesworth Anubis.
 BA’s Malibu Beach House is relatively small, but very spacious.
 It is perfectly liveable, not only some kind of cabin with a single room.
 Downstairs, it follows the “open concept” trend, with a kitchen and a space that can accommodate a living room and a dining area.
 Upstairs, there’s a bedroom that, actually, can be subdivided into two sections, incorporating, beside the bed, a sitting area, for instance.